CS208 Logic & Algorithms

 Metatheory, Automation, and Incompleteness

-In this final section, we take a quick look at the Metatheory of Predicate Logic.
+In this final part of the course, we take a quick look at the Metatheory of Predicate Logic.
 This material is not examinable, and is provided for information purposes only.

 Metatheory is the study of properties of a system of logic as a whole, rather than doing individual proofs within the logic.
 The Predicate Logic proof system we have built up over the last few weeks has the following properties: